OthankQ/100-days-of-code/r1-log.md

 ### R2D14

 Built a basic bare bones Flask server.
 Learned about Multiple linear regression and built a simple code that does gradient descent.
 Started learning about logistic regression.

+### R2D15

+Wrote a model that classifies what type of iris species the given data is.
+Also brushed upon Python classes.